ROS2WASM: Bringing the Robot Operating System to the Web: Related Works

 One of the leading examples in this domain is Foxglove Studio~\cite{foxglove}, which focuses on the visualization and debugging of robotic tasks.
 Although Foxglove Studio's primary focus is observability rather than direct robotic control, its cross-platform support for ROS 1 and ROS 2 and its availability as both a desktop application and a browser-based tool make it a significant contribution to the field.
 However, Foxglove Studio functions as an add-on to existing ROS installations rather than a standalone solution.
 Furthermore, Foxglove Studio is no longer open source and free for general use.

-Similarly, the rosbridge suite~\cite{crick2017rosbridge} offers packages that enable interaction with ROS systems via a JavaScript Object Notation (JSON) interface, allowing non-ROS systems to communicate with ROS by sending JSON messages.
-The suite supports both ROS 1 and ROS 2.
-Despite its extensive capabilities, rosbridge relies on an existing ROS installation and is therefore not a complete alternative for running ROS in the browser.
+The rosbridge suite~\cite{crick2017rosbridge} enables non-ROS systems to communicate with ROS via JSON, supporting both \mbox{ROS 1} and ROS 2 but requiring existing ROS installations, thus not being a complete alternative for running ROS in the browser.
 The ROS Control Center~\cite{ros_control_center} is a web application that uses rosbridge to establish a WebSocket connection to a robotics system running ROS.
 In contrast, ROSboard~\cite{rosboard} does not depend on the rosbridge suite.
 Instead, it implements a custom Tornado web server that functions as both a web server and a WebSocket server, providing a lightweight and streamlined interface for interacting with ROS systems.